 What does sustainable tourism mean to you?

 I would say to travel with critical thinking about the way of own consumption habits.
 Avoid the main mass tourism industry channels.
 For example, when you stay in the accommodation, try to understand where this place comes from.
-Ask some questions to the person that welcome you, understand if any families were displaced in the neighborhoods.
+Ask some questions to the person that welcome you, understand if any families were displaced in the neighbourhoods.
 I think it is important to be very critical about what you do.

 Try to be environmentally conscious, try not to consume too much merchandise, try to be moderated in the consumption of water, be cautious with the production of garbage and waste.
-We should be aware of our behavior, the impact we have on the community.
+We should be aware of our behaviour, the impact we have on the community.
 If we are in the residential area, we should behave correctly, as do not make noise after a certain hour.

 Could you tell us some areas away from mass tourism that Ecobnb travellers could explore in Lisbon?

-“We hate tourism tours” during its tours teaches to travellers how to travel responsibly and how to travel to become a better person.
+“We hate tourism tours” during its tours teaches travellers how to travel responsibly and how to travel to become a better person.
 Part of the tours’ income is used to give back to the local community and to do things better for the local people.

-To avoid mass tourism, you need to choose the accommodation not located in the Inner City, for example, I suggest you stay in Cascais, Sintra, Almada, Barreiro, Marvila.
+To avoid mass tourism, you need to choose the accommodation not located in the Inner City.
+For example, I suggest you stay in Cascais, Sintra, Almada, Barreiro, Marvila.
 Avoid staying in places located in the metropolitan area of Lisbon.
 To do sustainable tourism you need to decentralize, you need to go beyond the inner city.

 Watch the documentary YOU’LL SOON BE HERE and explore Lisbon in a sustainable way!